brpaz/my-linux-setup/README.md

 * [FiloSottile/mkcert: A simple zero-config tool to make locally trusted development certificates with any names you'd like.](https://github.com/FiloSottile/mkcert)
 * [serverless/serverless](https://github.com/serverless/serverless)
 * [mycli](https://www.mycli.net/) - MyCLI is a command line interface for MySQL, MariaDB, and Percona with auto-completion and syntax highlighting.
-* [carbon-now-cli](https://github.com/mixn/carbon-now-cli) - Beautiful images of your code — from right inside your terminal.
 * [figlet](http://www.figlet.org/) - FIGlet is a program for making large letters out of ordinary text
-* [Teleconsole](https://www.teleconsole.com/) - your UNIX terminal in seconds!
 * [sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - Open source tool that helps you monitor, analyze and optimize your website speed and performance, based on performance best practices advices.
 * [mermaid.cli](https://github.com/mermaidjs/mermaid.cli) - Generate Diagrams using Mermaid.
 * [Devilspie2](http://www.nongnu.org/devilspie2/) - Devilspie2 is a window matching utility, allowing the user to perform scripted actions on windows as they are created.
 For example you can script a terminal program to always be positioned at a specific screen position, or position a window on a specific workspace
 * [wmctrl](https://linux.die.net/man/1/wmctrl) - wmctrl is a command that can be used to interact with an X Window manager that is compatible with the EWMH/NetWM specification.
+* [mitmproxy/mitmproxy](https://github.com/mitmproxy/mitmproxy) -  An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
+* [pre-commit](https://pre-commit.com/) -  A framework for managing and maintaining multi-language pre-commit hooks.
 ## Development Runtimes

 * PHP